openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 -  ``patch-fuzz:`` Checks for fuzz in patch files that may allow them to apply incorrectly if the underlying code changes.

--  ``patch-status-core:`` Checks that the Upstream-Status is specified and valid in the headers of patches for recipes in the OE-Core layer.
+-  ``patch-status:`` Checks that the ``Upstream-Status`` is specified and valid in the headers of patches for recipes.

--  ``patch-status-noncore:`` Checks that the Upstream-Status is specified and valid in the headers of patches for recipes in layers other than OE-Core.
+-  ``pep517-backend:`` checks that a recipe inheriting :ref:`ref-classes-setuptools3` has a PEP517-compliant backend.

 -  ``perllocalpod:`` Checks for ``perllocal.pod`` being erroneously installed and packaged by a recipe.